Followers

 final glimpse of the country the fought so hard to keep loyal

 Fanning finally accepted a conditional truce from the local American government and agreed to suspend further military action.
-Now resigned to his fate and that of his cause, Fanning and his young bride went to Charleston where he was deported, with other Loyalists, to British Florida.
+Now resigned to his fate and that of his cause, Fanning and his young bride went to Charleston, where he was deported along with other Loyalists to British Florida.
 Fanning’s success against the patriots and his notoriety as a guerrilla caused the North Carolina legislature to ban him from ever entering the state.
-This seems a bitter memorial to his accomplishments.
+This seems a bitter reminder of his accomplishments.

 Oh Canada!

-Like so many other members of the Loyalist diaspora, Fanning did not remain long in his first refuge.
-After a few months, he made his way to New Brunswick, Canada – one of the thousands who went there for a better life under the crown.
-His natural leadership put him in the legislative assembly until he was caught up in a shocking scandal in 1800.
-Fanning was charged and convicted of rape of 15-year old Sarah London and sentenced to be hanged.
-The evidence against him was scanty – essentially her testimony, but Fanning had few friends among his Loyalist peers.
-The combative man from the hills had brought his feisty ways to Canada.
-He appealed the sentence and was instead of hanging he was banished from New Brunswick.
+Like many other members of the Loyalist diaspora, Fanning did not stay long in his first refuge.
+After a few months, he traveled to New Brunswick, Canada—one of thousands who moved there for a better life under the crown.
+His natural leadership earned him a seat in the legislative assembly until he became involved in a shocking scandal in 1800.
+Fanning was charged and convicted of raping 15-year-old Sarah London and was sentenced to hang.
+The evidence against him was limited—mainly her testimony—but Fanning had few friends among his Loyalist peers.
+The fierce man from the hills had brought his fiery ways to Canada.
+He appealed the sentence, and instead of being hanged, he was banished from New Brunswick.

 Canada provided refuge for many Loyalists